SJaynesh/CORE-FLUTTER-Question-Bank/README.md

 > 31. What is Inheritance?
 Explain with examples in detail.
 > 32. What is Polymorphism ?
 Explain with types in detail.
 > 33. What is Method Overriding in dart.
-> 34. What is Exception Handling?
+> 34. What is Exception ?
+> 35. How to handle Exception ?
 Explain with an example.
-> 35. Explain try, on, catch, and finally keywords in detail.
+> 36. Explain try, on, catch, and finally keywords in detail.
-> 36. List out Built in Exception class.
+> 37. List out Built in Exception class.

 <br><br>